Gizzz/autocomplete-demo/README.md

 # autocomplete-demo

-Tech demo of autocomplete (custom client for Google Places API).
+Tech demo of autocomplete (client for Google Places API).
 Live version: https://powerful-savannah-11659.herokuapp.com/

 The idea was to create Google-like autocomplete experience.
 This app is made for educational purposes and non-commercial, so please don't sue me Google 🙏😅